5 October – 7 December 2019

 The first Australian exhibition of influential Mexico-born, Berlin-based artist Mariana Castillo Deball is the result of MUMA’s invitation to the artist to undertake a long-term project here.

-For her project with MUMA, Castillo-Deball has focussed on Nilpena, an area north of Adelaide, which is home to one of the most intact and rich Ediacara fossil sites in the world.
-At least 30 other Ediacara localities are now known globally and are the basis for defining the first new geological period in over a century.
-The Ediacaran Period began 635 million years ago and ended 542 million years ago with the Cambrian explosion of animal life, represented by animals with skeletons and shells.
+For her project at MUMA, Castillo Deball has focused on Nilpena, an area north of Adelaide, which is home to one of the most well-preserved Ediacara fossil sites in the world.
+Now numbering around thirty such sites globally, the rich South Australian findings resulted in the naming of a new geological period.
+The Ediacaran Period, between 635 and 542 million years ago, directly preceded the Cambrian.
+Its large, complex organisms inhabited seafloors prior to the emergence of animals with skeletons and shells.

-In 2018 Castillo-Deball undertook a site visit to Nilpena with staff of the South Australian Museum who have significant holdings of the fossils in their collection and take annual site visits to the site for research and training.
-Using tactile methods such as ink rubbings and frottage, Castillo-Deball documented the fossils, often capturing clear images that are more readable than the fossil itself.
+In 2018, Castillo Deball undertook a site visit to the Ediacara Hills with staff of the South Australian Museum who have significant holdings of the fossils in their collection and take annual site visits to the site for research and training.
+Using tactile methods such as ink rubbings and frottage, Castillo Deball documented the sandstone-based impressions, capturing images often more readable than the fossils themselves.